anikit013/README.md/README.md

 - 👋 Hi, I’m aniikiit
 - 👀 I’m interested in Coding along with Testing the application
-- 🌱 I’m currently learning the new Staffs so that I grow everyday.And will be graduating in 2021.
+- 🌱 I’m currently learning the new staffs so that I grow everyday.
+- 🎓 I'll  be graduating in 2021 holding a Computer Science Degree.
 - 📫 How to reach me??
-Mail me at anikit781@gmail.com -Feel free to contact me anytime
+Mail me at anikit781@gmail.com -Feel free to contact me anytime.

    --